tdspk/ReaScripts/Library Tools/README.md

 # Feature Requests

 - [ ] Navigate Regions/Markers smoothly wihout navigating Regions twice
+- [ ] Rename regions when inside region, not only at start
 - [ ] Split up region and marker as renaming targets
 - [ ] Auto-Fill form based on currentl selection
 - [ ] Iterate and rename/update regions based on existing UCS data